flaskbb/flaskbb/docs/theming.rst

     <link rel=stylesheet href="{{ theme_static('style.css') }}">

-To include the static files that FlaskBB ships with, you just use the usual way of including them:
+To include the static files that FlaskBB ships with, you just proceed as
+normal:

 .. sourcecode:: html+jinja